Zaita/Odin/docs/source/installation.md

 * This data is generated from a default set and contains a set of default questionnaires, tasks, and risk assestments that you are able to alter for your own needs.

 ## Customisation:
 * The frontend is a React application whose application logic, templates and CSS are found in the: "themes/Odin" directory.
 It is theoretically possible to replace this theme with your own GraphQL-powered theme.
-To do this, you will need to replace the Odin-theme project with your own implementation of it.
+To do this, you will need to replace Odin-theme project with your own implementation of it.
 This capability is currently untested and undocumented.
 * To add further calculation algorithms to appear in "Risk Questionnaire" Tasks, developers will need to subclass `app/src/Formulae/RiskFormula.php` (See app/src/Formulae/NztaApproxRepresentation.php and its tests as an example).

 ### Initial Config